-WEST MELBOURNE, Fla. - The Brevard County superintendent believes a middle school teacher who was arrested for battery against a student should be fired.
+WEST MELBOURNE, Fla. - Channel 9 reporter Lauren Seabrook was told the Brevard County superintendent believes a middle school teacher arrested on battery charges against a student should be fired.

 - First grade teacher investigated for reading book about gay bunnies to kids